-- Your child should sit in an upright position or on your lap (Picture 1).
+- Have your child sit up straight or on your lap.
+(Picture 1).

-- Have your child breathe normally and breathe in the mist for 10-15 minutes or until the medicine is gone.
-When using the mask, your child can breathe through both the nose and mouth.
+- Have them take slow, deep breaths until the medicine is gone.
+This takes 10 to 15 minutes.
+When using the mask, your child can breathe through both their nose and mouth.

-- Make sure the mask covers both the nose and mouth of your child.
+- Make sure the mask covers your child’s nose and mouth.
 You can help by holding it in place or by using the strap.

 - Turn off the machine.